sebastianbasierski/dvdd/README.md

 type=dummy
 interval=30s
 ```

-Each devices should have set parameters :
+There are some parameters to be set:
 * idx<br>
-Parameter have to be get from domoticz instance.<br>
+Parameter have to be retreived from domoticz instance.<br>

 * type<br>
 Sensor type (explained below).<br>